ruslanmv/universal-a2a-agent-tutorial/README.md

         expected_output="A clean Markdown outline of findings.",
     )

+    # Define the Writing Task, which depends on the research task
     t_write = Task(
         description=(
             "Using the outline from the Researcher, write a compilable LaTeX article. "